ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

   }
 ```

 Next, we want to check to ensure that the `password` and `confirmPassword` match.
 Then, we’ll use an `else if` statement to see if the user is trying to change their password.
-The reason we’re doing this additional check is because the use could leave the `password` and `confirmPassword` fields blank.
+The reason we’re doing this additional check is because the user could leave the `password` and `confirmPassword` fields blank.
 Since they’re both empty, they match!
 Then, we only want to run `auth.updateUser` if a new password exists.
-Otherwise, it will remove the existing password.
+Otherwise, it will remove the existing password altogether.

 ```jsx
 // if the user tried to change their password, make sure the password and confirm password match